Divv1524/MetalPrices/README.md

 📱 Metal Prices App

-A React Native application that displays real-time prices of precious metals (Gold, Silver, Platinum, Palladium).
+A React Native mobile application that displays real-time prices of precious metals including Gold, Silver, Platinum, and Palladium.
-The app is built with Redux Toolkit + Redux-Saga for state management and API handling, and React Navigation for screen navigation.
+The app is built with Redux Toolkit and Redux-Saga for robust state management and asynchronous API handling, while React Navigation powers smooth navigation between screens.

+This app provides a clean, modern, and responsive UI where each metal has its own card with live updates, error handling, and detailed information on selection.

 🚀 Features

-📊 Fetch and display real-time metal prices (24k price).

-⏳ Each metal shows its own loader until the data is fetched.

-🕒 Shows time & date for the price fetched.

-🔄 Handles API errors (shows error messages when request fails).
+📊 Real-time Metal Prices
+Fetches and displays 24K price for multiple metals (Gold, Silver, Platinum, Palladium) directly from GoldAPI.

+⏳ Independent Loaders
+Each card has its own loader, ensuring the user sees live progress for individual metals instead of blocking the entire screen.

+🕒 Timestamps Included
+Alongside prices, the time and date of the last updated price is displayed so users know when data was last refreshed.

+🔄 Error Handling

+Each metal card handles errors separately (e.g., network failure, API errors).

+Displays a readable error message directly inside the card instead of breaking the entire app.

-📑 Detail Screen for each metal with:
+📑 Detail Screen
+Tapping on a metal card navigates to a Detail Screen, where the user can view:

-Current 24k Price
+Current 24K Price

 Previous Close Price

 Previous Open Price

-Date & Time
+Date of the data

+Exact Time of last update

-🎨 Clean & attractive UI with styled cards.
+🎨 Polished UI

-⛓ Powered by GoldAPI for fetching data.
+Cards with shadows, rounded corners, and light background colors.

+Intro/Splash screen that enhances the user experience with branding.

+Responsive design that adapts well on both Android and iOS.

 🛠️ Tech Stack

-React Native (0.80.2)
+React Native (0.80.2) – Core framework for building cross-platform mobile apps.

-React (19.1.0)
+React (19.1.0) – UI library powering components.

-Redux Toolkit (2.8.2)
+Redux Toolkit (2.8.2) – Modern Redux state management with slices and actions.

-Redux-Saga (1.2.3)
+Redux-Saga (1.2.3) – Handles asynchronous flows like API calls.

-React Navigation (7.x)
+React Navigation (7.x) – Smooth navigation between screens (Stack navigation).

-Axios (for API calls)
+Axios (1.11.0) – For API requests and error handling.

 📖 Approach

-State Management:
+🔹 State Management

-Used Redux Toolkit slices to manage metal state (data, loading, error).
+Implemented Redux Toolkit slice (metalsSlice) to manage data, loading states, and error states.

-Each metal has independent loading/error flags.

-Async Handling:
+Designed independent flags for each metal (Gold, Silver, Platinum, Palladium) so that the loading/error of one doesn’t block others.

+🔹 Async Handling with Saga

-Used Redux-Saga (takeLatest) to handle API calls.
+Used Redux-Saga watchers (takeLatest) to handle API calls.

-Implemented sequential fetching to avoid hitting API rate limits.
+Implemented sequential API fetching with yield call to avoid hitting API rate limits (GoldAPI has strict free-tier limits).

-Navigation:
+Each request dispatches either fetchMetalSuccess (on success) or fetchMetalFailure (on error).

+🔹 Navigation

-Used React Navigation (Stack) for:
+Used React Navigation Stack for a smooth multi-screen experience:

-IntroScreen → splash screen (3 sec)
+IntroScreen → Splash/branding screen shown for 3 seconds (header hidden).

-HomeScreen → metal list
+HomeScreen → Main dashboard showing all metal prices in cards.

-DetailScreen → full details
+DetailScreen → Shows full details of the selected metal.

-Error Handling:
+🔹 Error Handling

-API errors caught in saga and displayed on UI per metal.
+All API errors are caught in Saga and then displayed in the respective card.

-Loading indicator shown until data is available.
+Each card shows its own error message ("Request failed with status code XXX").

+Ensures the app never crashes even if one or more metals fail to fetch.

+🔹 UI/UX Design

+Used FlatList for smooth scrolling of metal cards.

-UI:
+Cards UI:

-Cards with shadow, rounded corners, and background colors.
+Background color with shadows.

+Rounded corners for a modern look.

-Each card shows metal name, price, and time.
+Each card shows metal name, current price, and last update time.

+Detail Screen styled with info cards to neatly separate each data point.

+Splash Screen provides branding ("Metal Prices") before loading the app.

 ⚠️ Challenges

-Hitting API too quickly (429 errors → Too Many Requests).
+API Rate Limit (429 Too Many Requests)

-✅ Fixed by fetching sequentially in saga.

-GoldAPI free plan sometimes returns 403 (Forbidden) if key is invalid/expired.
+GoldAPI restricts free accounts to a limited number of requests per minute.

+✅ Fixed by switching from parallel requests (yield all) to sequential requests (for loop with yield call).

+API Authentication (403 Forbidden)

+If the API key is invalid or expired, GoldAPI rejects requests.

-✅ Added proper error messages.
+✅ Handled with proper error messages at the card level.

 ✅ Future Enhancements

-Add more metals (Rhodium, Copper, etc.).
+Add more metals like Rhodium, Copper, Nickel, Aluminium.

-Integrate charts for price trends.

-Dark mode UI.

-Persist data offline with AsyncStorage.
+Show price charts (e.g., 7-day, 30-day trends) using chart libraries.

+Implement dark mode toggle for better UX.

+✨ This project is part of the Simplify Money Internship Assignment (Front End Track).
+Built with ❤️ by Divyanshi Awasthi.

+Add offline persistence with AsyncStorage or SQLite so last fetched data remains available without internet.

+Auto-refresh data every few minutes for live market updates.